cailleyfactor/lighthouse_problem/README.md

 ## Auto-generation tool citations
 ChatGPT version 4.0 was used for:
-- Prototyping the import of the input.txt file into the main.py module.
+- Setting the labels on the sides of the corner plots from sampling from both the two-dimensional and three-dimensional posterior
-  - The following prompt was used: "methods of importing files efficiently from another directory in python".
-  - Several options were provided and in the end, we decided on simple relative imports.
+    -  The following prompt was used alongside the code for the corner and histogram plot: "How to set the labels on the edges of the corner plot"
+- Removing the tick marks on the histograms added to the corner plot for sampling
+    - The following prompts were used alongside the code for the corner and histogram plot: "How to hide x-axis labels and ticks for all but the bottom row" and "How to hide y-axis labels and ticks for all but the first column"
+- My docker container does not flush in real time.
+I tried debugging this with ChatGPT and modifying my docker code, however, it was ineffective.
+    - I used the following prompt: "Why isn't the output of my dockerfile flushing in real time on my Mac?"

 GitHub Copilot was used to help write documentation for docker and comments within the code.